 As a student at Louisenlund, you are expected to attend all class seminars, studio time, workshops and mandatory events.
 Exceptions to this rule include illness and special, approved leaves of absences.
 In both cases, you are responsible for following school procedures, finding out what you missed and making up the work.
-For more information on absences, please refer to the School Assessment Policy in the appendix or talk to the IB Diploma Programme Coordinator (damien.vassallo@louisenlund.de).
+For more information on absences, please refer to the School Assessment Policy in the appendix or talk to the Head of IB (damien.vassallo@louisenlund.de).